ZoltanSzarvas0209/mp2_hulkanasium/README.md

     <img src="assets/readme-images/predepissue1.png">
     </details>

  2. On the last page of the quiz a dynamically submit button appears that do not macth the UX design pattern and does not appear darkened out(giving feedback to the user that it can not yet be clicked).
-    - The issue is not yet resolved.
+    - The issue was fixed by adding the "selected" css class to the button when created and then removed again when an answer is selected.
+This coused further issues at first with the background color not behaving as expected and additional event listeners were added to fix the newly arrisen issue.

     <details><summary> Sceenshot of the problem: </summary>
     <img src="assets/readme-images/predepissue2.png">